Staff profile

 In addition to my work on environmentalism, I have a sustained interest in health, healing, ethnomedicine, and medical pluralism.
 Prior to my PhD, I worked as a public health researcher and medical translator within the NHS.
 I have also researched how colonial legacies shape the research and writing of Macau's medical histories, how these histories are leveraged to serve contemporary political agendas, as well as nationalism and the legitimacy of Traditional Chinese Medicine in postcolonial Macau.

-Underpinning all of my research are questions that revolve around agency, the healing of human and non-human beings, the interplay between self-cultivation and social transformation, responsibility, and the production of knowledge and ignorance in the most mundane aspects of everyday life.
+Underpinning all of my research are questions that revolve around agency, healing, resilience, responsibility, the interplay between self-cultivation and social transformation, and the production of knowledge and ignorance in the most mundane aspects of everyday life.
 I am an advocate of interdisciplinarity and strive to produce work that is accessible to audiences across multiple fields.

 At Durham, I teach modules on the Anthropocene, Critical Global Health, Planetary Health, and Social Movements in the Department of Anthropology.
 I was a finalist for two teaching awards in 2024: 'Outstanding Contribution to Teaching and Learning' and 'Inspirational Educator'.